 The Knights are the grill masters for the parish picnic, working with other groups to help make this event a fun-filled success each summer.

-Other activities include supporting widows and orphans, Holy Cross Children’s Services, Special Religious Education (SPRED), the youth chili cook-off content, Right to Life activities, and all national and state K of C Charities.
+Other activities include supporting widows and orphans, Holy Cross Children’s Services, CARE, the youth chili cook-off, Right to Life activities, Special Olympics, and all national and state K of C Charities.

 Key Drivers for Knights

 As Knights, our faith is our foundation.
 We support religious outreach and support and promote religious vocations.

 Knights participate in drives to help troubled youth.
 Knights raise money for individuals who are mentally challenged with our annual Tootsie Roll drive.
 Knights support Special Olympics.